South Street Mass Shooting: Murder Charges Approved For 2 Teens Arrested In Richmond, Virginia By US Marshals

 PHILADELPHIA (CBS) — Two teens are being charged with murder for their roles in the South Street mass shooting.
 Investigators say tips from the public helped them apprehend the teens in Richmond, Virginia on Thursday morning.

-“This is something that shook our city to our core,” Philadelphia Police Commissioner Danielle Outlaw said.READ MORE: Philadelphia Releases New Report On Medical Examiner's Office's Handling Of Human Remains From MOVE Bombing
+“This is something that shook our city to our core,” Philadelphia Police Commissioner Danielle Outlaw said.READ MORE: 2 Students Meet Goal To Publish Central High School's First Black Magazine: ' I Am So Impressed By What We Were Able To Do'

 The manhunt stretched from South Philadelphia to Richmond, Virginia.
 US Marshals arrested 18-year-old Qaadir Dukes-Hill and 17-year-old Nahjee Whittington in connection to the South Street mass shooting.